magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 Elapsed time: 31.878 sec
 ```

+The first test, aside form the time it takes the very first CLJS
-The first test worked like a charm.
+compilation, worked like a charm.
 Now stop the `boot` process and
 restart it without passing to it any option.

 ```bash